nate-xyz/chess-cli/README.md

   - [ ] maybe settings screen for notation / color to start / unicode on or off, accessible through escape
 - [ ] get mouse input working in board window
 - [ ] captured pieces window
+- [ ] go back to online after going back to start page from online page bug

 ### lichess